rust-lang/rust-by-example/examples/error/reenter_try/input.md

 between different types, this means that if you `try!` where the error is convertible to the return type, it will convert automatically.

-Here, we rewrite the previous example using `try!` As a result, the `map_err` will go away when `From::from` is implemented for our error type:
+Here, we rewrite the previous example using `try!`.
+As a result, the `map_err` will go away when `From::from` is implemented for our error type:

 {reenter_try.play}